blueprint-freespeech/refresh-buildscripts/README.md

 See individual directories for build instructions.
 Generally, set `MAKEOPTS=-j6`, run `./platform/build-deps.sh`, checkout the commit you want to `src/ricochet`, and run `./platform/build.sh`

+If a submodule has changed versions since the last time you ran a build, you will need to run `git submodule foreach --recursive git clean -x -f -d` to get submodules to a consistent state.